JACK FITZ

 Jack Fitz doesn’t play to please.
 No fluff, no polish — just weather-worn songs with backbone.

 Jack Fitz’ songs are like weathered fence posts — rough, rooted, and built to last.
-Raised between the pines of Maine and the plains of Montana, his music blends outlaw country grit with Americana storytelling.
+Raised between the pines of Maine and the plains of Montana, his music is outlaw country grit meets Americana storytelling.
 With a voice that rumbles like a boxcar, Fitz delivers road-weary burners cut from the same cloth as Colter Wall and Townes Van Zandt.

 “Tell Shooter I Quit” – the rest of the lyric says it best: “We need a gunner on the banjo and I’m just a hypocrite”